Flinders Street railway station: Early terminus

 Melbourne's two other early central-city stations, Spencer Street and Princes Bridge, opened in 1859.
 Spencer Street served the lines to the west of the city, and was isolated from the eastern side of the network until a ground level railway was built connecting it to Flinders Street in 1879, this track being replaced by the Flinders Street Viaduct in 1889.

 Princes Bridge station was originally separate from Flinders Street, even though it was only on the opposite side of Swanston Street.
 Once the railway line was extended under the street in 1865 to join the two, Princes Bridge was closed.
 It was reopened in April 1879, and from 1909 slowly became amalgamated into Flinders Street.
 Federation Square now occupies its site.
-Designs were prepared for a new Princes Street Station were prepared in the 1880s but not proceeded with.
+Designs were prepared for a new Princes Street Station in the 1880s but not proceeded with.